10 Ways to get the best deals on your holiday currency

 3. Plan ahead for car hire

-You can shop around for good deals online, but don’t forget that the cheapest rates may not necessarily be the best.
+You can shop around for good deals online, but don’t forget that the cheapest rates may not necessarily be the best so check some major car hire companies like Avis Car Hire.
 Make sure you know whether insurance is included and whether there are any excesses if you have an accident.

 The lowest priced deals often have expensive but essential add-ons.
 The AA has a good guide to what you should look out for.